boostybaboon/directionally_web/README.md

 1. Follow the established architecture patterns
 2. Use TypeScript for all new code
-3. Write self-documenting code with clear interfaces
+3. Write self-productioning code with clear interfaces
 4. Keep components focused and maintainable